kalburgimanjunath/underdog-styles/README.md

 bower install --save git@github.com:underdogio/underdog-styles.git#29a32b8513b9bf96f6bb7ff96f571c332d88fb46
 ```

-To import into your SASS file:
+To import all of `underdog-styles` into your project, add the following to your SASS file:

 ```sass
 @import "underdog-styles/scss/underdog";